 Netatmo Presence full review

-The best thing about the Presence is that it doesn’t look like a CCTV camera.
+The best thing about the Smart Outdoor Camera is that it doesn’t look like a security camera.
 The lens is at the bottom, but at first glance you notice only the light.
 If anything, the camera is easily mistaken for a motion sensor, so few people will realise they’re being recorded.
 (Note that the Protection of Freedoms Act sets out guidelines for using outdoor cameras in “a responsible way to protect the privacy of others”. )

-Unlike other outdoor cameras, the Presence doesn’t have an inconvenient mains adaptor – few people have an outdoor socket, let alone right where they would want to install a camera.
-Instead, the Presence is designed to replace an existing outdoor light.
+Unlike other outdoor cameras, the Smart Outdoor Camera doesn’t have an inconvenient mains adaptor – few people have an outdoor socket, let alone right where they would want to install a camera.
+Instead, the Smart Outdoor Camera is designed to replace an existing outdoor light.

-This makes installation a breeze – as long as you can drill the two necessary holes in your wall.
-Then it’s just a case of connecting the three wires which powered your old light to the chocolate block on the Presence.
+This makes installation a breeze – as long as you have an outdoor light you can replace and can drill the two necessary holes in your wall.
+Then it’s just a case of connecting the three wires which powered your old light to the chocolate block on the Smart Outdoor Camera.

-Doing it this way means there are no visible wires a burglar can quickly cut, an no adaptor that can be unplugged.
+Doing it this way means there are no visible wires a burglar can quickly cut, an no mains adapter that can be unplugged.

 Before mounting it, though, do check you have a strong Wi-Fi signal in that position.